LLNL/ScrubJay/README.md

 ```

 This gives us all solutions as a lazily-evaluated iterator.
-A solution is a :ref:`datasetid`, which describes the resulting dataset and how to derive it.
+A solution is a DatasetID, which describes the resulting dataset and how to derive it.
-To derive a solution as a Spark DataFrame, run the :code:`realize` function on it, specifying the dimension space used
+To derive a solution as a Spark DataFrame, run the `realize` function on it, specifying the dimension space used
 to create the query.
 For example, to derive the first solution: